AgoraXchange/agora_frontend/README.md

 # Agora - The Onchain Colosseum

-A decentralized betting platform where the sharpest minds compete and winners take the treasure.
+Agora aspires to become the debate platform of the onchain world.
+We want to turn debate into a game for users through gamification and AI.
+By opening a market that people can use every day, we make it possible to capture speech itself, the intangible asset of human exchange, onchain as the internet shifts from Web2 to Web3.
+Words preserved in this way can be passed down to future generations.

+Agora allows users to place bets on specific topics.
+Each participant stands on their own perspective, and those who guide that perspective to victory can earn rewards.
+When the betting period ends, an AI jury DAO reviews the debate records and delivers a verdict.
+The outcome is shared transparently with all participants.

 Built on Base Sepolia with MiniKit and OnchainKit integration.

 ## Tech Stack